tomstejskal/apinette/README.md

 - `post` - returns POST request
 - `put` - returns PUT request
 - `delete` - returns DELETE request
+- `request` - returns a custom request, see bellow

 Each endpoint function expects a string or a table as an argument.
 String is an URL path, table could have following fields: